 For two-piece anchors, you will fix an anchor attachment on each leg of your set.
 Use the bolts that come with the attachment to firmly fix the attachments.

-Lastly, cover the area surrounding your swing set using gravel or sand or wood mulch, this will offer cushion against injuries to your kids while they are playing.
+Lastly, cover the area surrounding your swing set using gravel or sand, or wood mulch, this will offer a cushion against injuries to your kids while they are playing.